 Finally, another method you can use for stir-frying the veggies without oil is to use a little apple sauce instead of oil.

-With all three methods, you need to add the leek or onion, followed by the spices, and once the spices have been cooking for a couple of minutes, add the rest of the vegetables in order of hardness.
+With all methods, you need to add the leek or onion, followed by the spices, and once the spices have been cooking for a couple of minutes, add the rest of the vegetables in order of hardness.

 Once you’ve made the veggies, mix with the noodles, the same as the normal oil fried version.